-The Firm holds no trading book positions on its own account however does maintain bank accounts denominated in GBP, USD, and EUR.
+Since the Firm holds no trading book positions on its own account, however does maintain bank accounts in GBP, EUR, and USD.
 The Firm's management fee is received in EUR and currency risk is therefore closely monitored but not considered a significant factor in determining the Firm's capital adequacy.
 Since the settlement of debtor balances take place without undue delay, the timing of the amount becoming payable and subsequently being paid is such that it is not considered to present a material risk to the Firm.
 The Firm has excluded Market risk on the basis that it is not a material risk to the Firm.